 What to Bring

-Updated Vaccination Records – From your account, you can upload your dog’s vaccination records, photos, and information about your dog.
-If you do not have access to upload your dog’s medical records, you will need to bring a paper copy with you to your scheduled interview.
+Updated Vaccination Records – From your account dashboard, upload your dog’s vaccination records.
+If you do not have digital access to your dog’s records, you must bring a paper copy with you to your scheduled interview.

 Please ensure the records show an up-to-date record for Rabies, Distemper, and Bordetella (given within the last 6 months).
 Visit our Requirements page for more information.

 If you are unable to locate or provide your pup’s vaccination records, we can contact your vet directly.
 Most vets are also able to email their records to us.
 We cannot guarantee your vet will be open at the time of your appointment, so please accordingly.
 Without proof of vaccinations, dogs will not be allowed in play group.

 Identification – Provide a quick-release collar with your dog’s name and your contact information.
 For safety reasons, we require all dogs to have a collar with a quick-release clasp, optimizing our chances of removing it quickly in case of an emergency.
 Major retailers (Amazon, PetSmart, etc.) stock and sell quick-release collars.
 Click here for an example.

 Collars are required to be worn and securely tightened at all times.
 All pup’s must be leashed when entering and exiting the facility.